 Thank You, Omu! by Oge Mora.
 I adore the wonderful cut-paper collage illustrations in this timeless tale about the community value of sharing and showing gratitude.
 Omu is making stew and its delicious smell enchants the neighborhood.
 One by one, a diverse group of visitors, drawn in by the scent of Omu's stew, knock on her door and ask for a bowl.
 Omu generously hands out portions but eventually realizes that she no longer has any left for herself.
 Not to worry!
 Her neighbors don't forget her kindness and they all join together to return the favor.

 We Are Grateful: Otsaliheliga by Traci Sorell.
 In Cherokee, otsaliheliga expresses gratitude.
-Author Sorell, a member of the Cherokee nation, takes readers on a journey through the seasons, narrating experiences to be grateful for.
+Author Sorell (Cherokee) takes readers on a journey through the seasons, narrating experiences to be grateful for.
 The journey is both delightful and peaceful, and the illustrations depict contemporary Cherokee life.
 Accompanying the English text are occasional words written in Cherokee syllabary, along with a phonetic spelling.
 A glossary and complete Cherokee syllabary make up the end notes.
-This book is the perfect November read aloud–don’t miss this special celebration of gratitude and community.
+This book is the perfect November read aloud–don't miss this special celebration of gratitude and community.

 The Wall in the Middle of the Book by Jon Agee.
 Are walls really all they are cracked up to be?
 You might think one side is safer than the other, but is it really?
 A small knight is convinced that danger lurks on the other side of a large wall.
 Even as the knight is increasingly imperiled by rising threats on his side of the wall from which his armor won't protect him, he refuses to see the truth.
 Fortunately for him, the inhabitants on the other side of the wall are not so blind This timely picture book speaks volumes about our perceptions about safety, isolation and trusting others.